 - Warranty: Enjoy a 1-year warranty on the OptiShot2 Simulator including the base, internal electronics, and black plastic housing; a 30-day warranty on the golf mat, net, USB cable, tees, tee gripper, foam balls, and turf.

-- HUGE GOLF DRIVING NET - Once setup the hitting area 10 feet wide by 7 feet tall frame with net.
+- HUGE GOLF HITTING NET - Once setup the hitting area 10 feet wide by 7 feet tall frame with net.
 Perfect For Any Club

-- PERSONAL DRIVING RANGE - Setup anywhere indoor, outdoors, backyard, park, garage, basement or field (mat not included).
+- PERSONAL GOLF NETS FOR BACKYARD DRIVING RANGE - Setup anywhere indoor, outdoors, backyard, park, garage, basement or field (mat not included).
+Your portable golf net partner for improving your driving accuracy.

-- EASY SETUP AND TAKEDOWN - Lightweight and easily collapses into the included carry bag in minutes.
+- EASY SETUP AND TAKEDOWN - Golf practice nets for backyard is lightweight and easily collapses into the included carry bag in minutes.

-- REAL GOLF BALLS - Heavy duty hitting net is designed for real golf balls.
+- REAL GOLF BALLS - Golf hitting net indoor and outdoor is designed for real golf balls

-- HEAVY DUTY QUALITY NETS - Built with a 7-ply knotted netting architecture that can withstand high-speed driving shots
+- HEAVY DUTY GOLF NETTING FOR BACKYARD - Built with a 7-ply knotted netting architecture that can withstand high-speed driving shots

 We have a complete guide of the best golf simulators for home where you can see dozens of other options.